kubecost/docs/azure-out-of-cluster.md

 Once the secret is created, set `.Values.kubecostProductConfigs.azureStorageSecretName` to `<SECRET_NAME>` and upgrade Kubecost via Helm, other values related to Azure Storage (see another method) should not be set.

-### Option #2: Create a secret from helm values

-* Set `.Values.kubecostProductConfigs.azureStorageAccount = <STORAGE_ACCOUNT_NAME>`
-* Set `.Values.kubecostProductConfigs.azureStorageAccessKey = <STORE_ACCESS_KEY>`
-* Set `.Values.kubecostProductConfigs.azureStorageContainer = <REPORT_CONTAINER_NAME>`
-* Set `.Values.kubecostProductConfigs.azureStorageCreateSecret = true`
-* Do not set `.Values.kubecostProductConfigs.azureStorageSecretName` if you are using this approach

-> Note: that this will leave your secrets unencrypted in values.yaml.
-Use a Kubernetes secret as in the previous method to avoid this.

-After successful set up of Azure OOC costs upon opening the Assets page of Kubecost, there will no longer be a banner at the top of the screen that will no longer say that OOC is not configured and costs will be broken down by service.
+After a successful configuration of Azure out of cluster costs, upon opening the Assets page of Kubecost costs will be broken down by service and there will no longer be a banner at the top of the screen that says OOC is not configured.

 ## Step 3: Tagging Azure resources